DG1001/QRScannerJFS/server/README_DATABASE.md

 ## Setup Instructions

+### Option A: Use Existing Database (Recommended)

+If you already have a MySQL database with a user that has SELECT, INSERT, UPDATE, DELETE permissions, you can skip database creation and jump directly to configuration.

+**Just configure the connection (see step 2 below)** - the required table will be created automatically on the first API call.

-### 1. Create Database and User
+### Option B: Create New Database and User

-Run the SQL script to set up the database:
+If you need to create everything from scratch, run the SQL script:

 ```bash
 mysql -u root -p < setup_database.sql